Our 2013 Board of Directors

 A long time resident of the Sacramento area, Mr. Newell is Director of Business Development for HP Hood LLC, one of the leading companies in the United States dairy industry.
 He is active in the California dairy industry and sits on the boards of the Dairy Council of California (Past Chairman), the California Milk Processor Board, and the California Creamery Operators Association.
 Mr. Newell also is President of CC&B Holdings (formerly Crystal Cream & Butter Co.), Inc, a family-owned investment company.

 Mr. Newell has served on the Sutter Health Sacramento Sierra Region Board since 2004, and served as chair of the Medical Policy Committee and Credentialing Committee from 2008-2013.
 He currently serves as Board Chair and is Chair of the Executive Committee.
 In addition he also serves on the Finance & Planning and Governance, Nominating & Compliance committees.
 Mr. Newell also serves on the Board of Directors of River City Bank and is the chair of their Audit Committee.

 Mr. Newell did his undergraduate studies in Economics at the University of California, Berkeley (Go Bears!) and holds a master's in business administration from The Wharton School of the University of Pennsylvania.

 Mr. Newell and his wife have three daughters.
 In his free time he enjoys running, golfing, and spending time with his family.

 Narendra M. Pathipati | back to top

-Narendra M. Pathipati is Executive Vice President and Chief Financial Officer of Teichert, Inc. He has more than 25 years of experience in finance, operations, strategy and information technology.
+Narendra M. Pathipati is former Executive Vice President and Chief Financial Officer of Teichert, Inc. He has more than 25 years experience in finance, operations, strategy and information technology.

 Mr. Pathipati has worked as the Chief Financial Officer in manufacturing, services and technology companies ranging in size from Global 1000 to start up.
 He has conducted business on all the continents.